On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

+They also show that the $\emph{Extrapolated Dihedral Coset Problem}$ they consider naturally reduces to $\SEDCP$.
 The quantum algorithm used to prove this proposition is a Kuperberg style algorithm but strongly leverages on the fact that $q$ is a small power of $2$, with ideas that were already developed by Bonnetain and Naya-Plasencia~\cite{BN18} in a somewhat different context.

 When looking at this algorithm carefully, this quantum algorithm also strongly resembles a classical algorithm for $\SIS_{\infty}$ in the same parameter regime (by replacing $n$ with $m-n$).
 This algorithm was presented in~\cite[Appendix A of the ArXiv version]{CLZ22}, and attributed to Regev.
 A natural question therefore becomes whether this algorithm can be used in our reverse reduction